diegocalme/ultra-query-api/README.md

 ### GET: /api

-This endpoint returns an array with the results of all the services obtainable through this API.
+This endpoint returns an array (or object, if is tagged) with the results of all the services obtainable through this API in the `data` property.
 It also has some extra capabilities that the other endpoints lack of (due to their nature): tagging and filtering queried services.

+Notice that the API will allow you to get partial reponses in the cases where some of the services fail or is unavailable.

 **Sample request body:**